 Co-occurring mental, physical or medical disorders.

-Individualized treatment – An individualized, intensive, interdisciplinary, interpersonally-focused treatment program with length of stay based on need (average three months); client progress and medical needs monitored by on-site, full-time medical director with 24/7 on-site nursing care.
+Individualized treatment – An individualized, intensive, interdisciplinary, interpersonally-focused treatment program; client progress and medical needs monitored by on-site, full-time medical director with 24/7 on-site nursing care.

 Holistic treatment – Holistic program based on the spirituality of 12-Step recovery, offering a sequential approach and a balance between taking/accepting responsibility for actions and listening/accepting guidance, including individual and group therapy with full-time therapy staff.